 It turns out that the first scenario is actually on the decrease, while the latter is on the increase.
 The rise in co-residence is a consequence of the failure of our economy to integrate young people into jobs that pay a living wage.
 Literally, a growing number of Americans — both young people and those in mid-life — can’t afford to leave the nest.
 And, no, this didn’t start with the recession, it started in the ’80s.

-We’ve done a decent job trying to ensure that the elderly don’t live in poverty, it’s time to start working on making sure the rest of America doesn’t either.Lisa Wade is a professor of sociology at Occidental College.
+We’ve done a decent job trying to ensure that the elderly don’t live in poverty, it’s time to start working on making sure the rest of America doesn’t either.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.